Ujah2023/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown betty  changes the owner of the file hello to the user betty
+chown changes the owner of the file hello to the user betty